Spanish-language version

 Understanding natural climatic processes that drive multi-year cycles (like the El Niño/Southern Oscillation) requires an understanding of basic climatic patterns and processes as well as feedback effects.
 Once students can appreciate the complexity of the climate system they will be able to understand that global warming doesn't necessarily result in warming at every location but that some (few) places might experience a net cooling despite the global trend of rising temperatures.
 Likewise, the occurrence of brief periods of cooling during a long-term trend of warming does not negate the fact that the climate is indeed warming.

 A related misconception is that humans cannot fix climate change.
 But if we know that the climate becomes warmer due to the addition of greenhouse gases, then we also know that adding less of them will reduce this effect.
 It is important to avoid a sense of hopelessness.
 These ideas are further discussed in Humans can take action, the guiding principle of climate literacy.
+For more on climate change and mental health, see the CLEAN Climate Mental Health pages.

 Bringing these ideas into your classroom

-The two most basic cycles—the diurnal cycle and the annual cycle—are great places to begin exploring variability of weather and climate over time and space.
+The two most basic cycles—the diurnal cycle and the annual cycle—are great places to begin exploring the variability of weather and climate over time and space.
 Beyond these basic concepts, students can learn about climate variation on longer time scales, and how some changes are cyclic and others are not.
-These topics also afford the opportunity to present the key differences between weather and climate
+These topics also afford the opportunity to present the key differences between weather and climate.

 It can be difficult to describe processes that operate on different time scales.
 Specific strategies that can help students understand this are using visualizations and teaching with simulations.
 Both of these approaches allow students to "observe" a process at work and get an overview of complex processes and relevant feedback loops.